microsoft/sql-server-language-extensions/language-extensions/dotnet-core-CSharp/sample/SubModuleCall/Readme.md

 # SubModule Call
- This folder contains an implementation which will help in Calling any functionality which has been embeded inside an external DLL.
-Imagine that you already have a DLL which has a lot of functionalities built into it and you would like to reuse all those features in SQL Server Language Extension.
-This particualar example tries to address this exact requirements.
-To represent the custom build, we have create a simple project , which has been placed in SubModuleProject folder.This project just has a console out statement.
+ This folder contains an implementation which will help in calling any functionality which has been embedded inside an external DLL.
+Imagine that you already have a DLL which has a lot of functionality built into it and you would like to reuse all those features in SQL Server Language Extension.
+This submodule example enables you to reuse your existing code.
+To represent the custom build, we have created a simple project, which has been placed in SubModuleProject folder.
+This project just has a console out statement.
  ## Prerequisites
  * SubModuleProject\SubModule\Program.cs: This is a sample custom code with simple console log.
  * SubModuleProject\SubModule\SubModule.csproj: This is the .NET project file which encapsulated the custom code.